mumez/sqnappy/README.md

 Open TestRunner and see the results.
 If tests are red, please make sure step.1 was done properly.

-Note: If you are using 64 bit Squeak VM, probably you need to recompile plugin source by yourself (For Mac, I packaged Snappy.bundle as an universal binary, so it would be okay).
+Note: Plugin binaries were built for 32 bit Cog VM.
+For other VM (legacy VM, 64 bit VM, etc), probably you need to recompile plugin source by yourself.

 ## License ##
 [MIT license](http://opensource.org/licenses/MIT)